If you have a shoulder labrum tear in our opinion try our services if you live in Minnesota, before trying surgery.

-Biochk will cover the various typical ways people may try to deal with the pains associated with a shoulder injury that includes a labrum tear, but when you weigh the pros and cons of the options we believe that you too will soon see that it just makes sense to at least learn more about how joint therapy options like regenerative cellular therapy just makes sense.
+Biochk will cover the various typical ways people may try to deal with the pains associated with a shoulder injury that includes a labrum tear, but when you weigh the pros and cons of the options we believe that you too will soon see that it just makes sense to at least learn more about how joint therapy options like our therapy just makes sense.

 So if you live in Minnesota, listen up and after you read this you should give us a call.
 Let’s dig in.

 The shoulder labrum is the fibrocartilage that helps keep the ball of the joint in place.
-When this rubbery tissue that is on the rim of the shoulder socket gets torn you experience pain and loose stability of the joint.
+When this rubbery tissue that is on the rim of the shoulder socket gets torn you experience pain and lose the stability of the joint.
 This can be the result of an injury or just age.

 Three main types of tears can occur in your labrum: